nhachicha/SnappyDB/README.md

 ```java
      DB snappydb = DBFactory.open(context, "books");
 ```
 SnappyDB use the internal storage to create your database.
-It create a directory containing all the necessary files Ex:
+It creates a directory containing all the necessary files Ex:
 ``
 /data/data/com.snappydb/files/mydatabse
 ``